Post-Traumatic Stress Disorder (PTSD) in Adults

 - If not, then it indicates a lower likelihood of having PTSD.
 Nonetheless, if you are concerned, you should always speak with your health provider.

-When a situation has been stressful or traumatic (e.g. violence, war, abuse, natural disasters), it is natural that one might be cautious or worried at reminders of those situations.
-Having just enough fear and anxiety helps protect us from those stresses and traumas being repeated.
+Our bodies have developed an alarm system that becomes triggered when there is danger.
+When a situation has been stressful or traumatic (e.g. violence, war, abuse, natural disasters), this triggers our alarm system. it is natural that one might be cautious or worried at reminders of those situations.
+Having just enough fear and anxiety helps people avoid these situations from happening in the future.

-However, when the anxiety and fear is excessive, to the point where it interferes with daily life, then it may be a problem.
+However, when the alarm system is unable to turn off, then the anxiety and fear becomes excessive, to the point where it interferes with daily life.

 Post-traumatic stress disorder (PTSD) is a type of anxiety disorder that can develop after exposure to stressful or traumatic events.